8 Walkthrough 2: Approaching gradebook data from a data science perspective

 clean_names()

-, which identifies and examines duplicate recordstabyl()
+, which identifies duplicate recordstabyl()

 , which tabulates data in adata.frame

-format, and can be “adorned” with theadorn_
+format.
+In this format, data can be “adorned” with theadorn_

 functions to add total rows, percentages, and other dressings